 “I should have had a hundred students in there today.
 Many people in Amsterdam deal with private markets.
 They need to know these things.”

-He steps on his bike and drives off.
+He steps on his bike and rides off.

-Join ambitious professionals for the two day ‘Cutting-Edge Asset Management’ program, taught by Ludovic Phalippou (University of Oxford Saïd Business School) at Amsterdam Institute of Finance.
+Join ambitious professionals for the two day ‘Investing in private markets‘ program, taught by Ludovic Phalippou (University of Oxford Saïd Business School) at Amsterdam Institute of Finance.